20 Great Horror Films You Haven’t Seen Part 1

 This vastly overlooked sequel to the immediate 2003 horror classic is one of the few films I’ve seen where each scene is better than the one that precedes it.
 The film takes a little while to get going but once it does its one spectacular set piece after another.
 The scares come big and quick and will leave you gasping for your breath.
 The film takes place in a quarantined London with only a few hundred people living in a blocked off area looking to slowly repopulate the city.
 An outbreak happens again and the survivors are forced to fight for their lives against a mass horde of the infected as well as the military who want everyone dead.
 [Blake]

-I decided to give one of these slots over to a more recent horror film since the entire idea of this list is to showcase horror films that deserve more exposure.
-Mike Flanagan’s Absentia came out earlier this year after a successful festival run in 2011, and it’s easy to understand why it got so much success through film fests.
+Mike Flanagan’s Absentia came out earlier this year after a successful festival run in 2011, and it’s easy to understand why it received so much success on the festival circuit.
 Made on a tiny budget (about $70k), Absentia starts out with a woman finally deciding to declare her husband as dead after he went missing several years ago.
-As her younger sister arrives to help they begin to notice that some sort of otherworldly force might be responsible for the husband’s disappearance.
+As her younger sister arrives to help they begin noticing that some sort of otherworldly force might be responsible for the husband’s disappearance.
 What separates Absentia from other low-budget horror films is that Mike Flanagan puts his focus on characters and story.
 There are limitations that come with the budget, but Absentia’s willingness to spend time on creating well-developed characters makes the horror more potent.
 Luckily the film was enough of a success that Mike Flanagan was able to strike a deal for a new film with a budget that’s much higher than this film.
 Absentia shows that Flanagan has plenty of potential, and hopefully with a bigger scale he’ll deliver something truly special.
 [C.J.]

 Behind the Mask: The Rise of Leslie Vernon